Ryan-Boyd/ui5-artisan/README.md

 # ui5-artisan
-Command Line Tools for constructing UI5 apps, inspired by Laravel's artisan CL tool
+Command Line Tools for constructing UI5 apps

+Inspired by Laravel's artisan CL tool and Apple's Visual Format Language

 ## how to install